How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Phew!
 If you've made it this far, you've come a long way.
 You now have a live blog on the internet!

-However, perhaps you are now staring at a blank page wondering what you should actually write about.
+However, you may now be staring at a blank page wondering what you should actually write about for your first blog post.
 In my example, I know that my overall topic is running and marathons, but is there something specific that you can write about to generate more readers?

 - Follow Your Passion: Write about what you are passionate about.